tonsih/d0027e-bothniabladet/README.md

     ```

    This command will start the backend server and the client server
-   simultaneously, allowing you to work with both parts of the application in
-   parallel.
+   simultaneously, running them in parallel.

    By default, the client server is configured to run on `http://localhost:3000`.